Science & Engineering Node Services — UB Engineering / Natural Sciences & Mathematics — University at Buffalo

 SENS can provide guidance for purchases of computer equipment and related hardware by faculty, staff, and students, and can assist faculty and staff with such purchases.
-We work closely with UBMicro, our on-campus computer store, as well as vendors such as Dell, Apple, Sun, and many others.
+We work closely with vendors such as Dell and Apple to provide quality, standardized equipment at competitive prices.

-We can also help you find the best sources for software, including the UB Tech Tools, campus license agreements, node and departmental software availability, third-party resellers, and purchasing direct from the manufacturer.
+We can also help you find the best sources for software, including the UBIT software site, node and departmental software availability, third-party resellers, and purchasing direct from the manufacturer.

-Please Note: Before purchasing a computer with Microsoft Windows Vista on it, please read our recommendations regarding such purchases.
-Also, we can't stress strongly enough that none of the home versions of Vista are appropriate for University use, you must use one of the business editions.
-For more information, please consult the UBit Vista page.
+Please Note: Before purchasing a computer with Microsoft Windows 8 on it, please read the current campus recommendation regarding support for Windows 8 at UB.
+Also, we can't stress strongly enough that none of the home versions of Windows are appropriate for University use; the "Enterprise" and "Ultimate" versions are the flavors licensed by UB and supported by SENS.

 Student Computer Hardware Purchases

-UBit has a set of hardware recommendations designed to help you make good choices when purchasing the computer you will be using for your University work.
+UBit has a set of student computer recommendations designed to help you make good choices when purchasing the computer you will be using for your University work.
 Representatives from SENS are part of the committee that reviews these guidelines on a yearly basis, and we believe these computers are appropriate for the course work being performed by the departments we support.
-The computers available for personal purchase under the UB2020 Standard Configuration PCs program are a good choice, and one we recommend, but certainly not the only choice.
-We suggest you talk to the folks at UBMicro for recommendations about what computer will be right for you.

 Please note: Due to limited resources, SENS cannot support student-owned systems.